 University College Absalon provides electives that reflect our prioritised academic fields within biotechnology.
-Our priorities are based on the biotechnological development, clients' requirements and on student demand.
+Our priorities are based on the biotechnological development, clients' requirements, and on student demand.

-The specific electives provided by University College Absalon represent individual specialisation that will enable students, who wish to continue their education, to qualify for admission to the next level, the degree Master of Engineering (MSc).
+The specific electives provided by University College Absalon represent individual specialisation that will enable students, who wish to continue their education, to qualify for admission to the next level, the degree Master of Science in Engineering (MSc Eng.).